Rexford Tugwell: Roosevelt administration

 In 1932 Tugwell was invited to join President Franklin Roosevelt's team of advisers known as the Brain Trust.
-After Roosevelt's inauguration in 1933, Tugwell was appointed first as Assistant Secretary and then in 1934 as Undersecretary of the United States Department of Agriculture.
+After Roosevelt's inauguration in 1933, Tugwell was appointed first as Assistant Secretary of Agriculture, serving from March 7, 1933, to June 18, 1934.
+He then served as Under Secretary of Agriculture.
 He helped create the Agricultural Adjustment Administration (AAA) and served as its director.
 The AAA included a domestic allotment program, which paid farmers to voluntarily reduce their production by roughly 30% so that reduced supply would increase the price they received.
 It was funded with a tax on processing companies that used farm commodities.
 Tugwell's department managed the production of key crops by adjusting the subsidies for non-production.
 The act was ruled unconstitutional by the Supreme Court in 1936 in United States v.
 Butler, and had to be replaced in 1938.

 Tugwell was also instrumental in creating the Soil Conservation Service in 1933, to restrict cultivation, restore poor-quality land, and introduce better agricultural practices to farmers to conserve the soil.
 This was especially necessary given the widespread damage of the 1930s' Dust Bowls.
 He additionally played a key role in crafting the 1938 Federal Food, Drug, and Cosmetic Act.

 In April 1935 Tugwell and Roosevelt created the Resettlement Administration (RA), a unit of the Federal Emergency Relief Administration.
 Directed by Tugwell, the RA sought to create healthy communities for the rural unemployed by relocating them to new communities for access to urban opportunities.
 Some of the RA's activities dealt with land conservation and rural aid, but the construction of new suburban satellite cities was the most prominent.
 In her book, The Death and Life of Great American Cities, the author Jane Jacobs critically quotes Tugwell on the program: "My idea is to go just outside centers of population, pick up cheap land, build a whole community and entice people into it.
 Then go back into the cities and tear down whole slums and make parks of them."
 She believed that he underestimated the strengths of complex urban communities and caused too much social displacement in "tearing down" neighborhoods that might have been renovated.
 This resulted in greater damage to inner city neighborhoods.

 The RA completed three "Greenbelt" towns before the United States Court of Appeals for the District of Columbia Circuit found the program unconstitutional in Franklin Township v.
 Tugwell.
 It ruled that housing construction was a state power, and the RA was an illegal delegation of the Federal Emergency Relief Administration's power.

 Tugwell had previously been denounced as "Rex the Red".
 The RA's suburban resettlement program earned him condemnation as Communist and un-American because of its social planning aspects.
 Historians agree he was at all times a loyal American and was never affiliated in any way with the Communist Party.